aroyofficial/c-programming/README.md

 4. What are the different datatypes in C?
 Give examples.
    There are 3 types of datatypes in C.
    a.
-The pre-defined datatypes in the C programming language are known as <ins>Primitive datatypes</ins>. e.g.- char, int, float, double.
+The pre-defined datatypes in the C programming language are known as Primitive datatypes. e.g.- char, int, float, double.
    b. <ins>Non-Primitive datatype</ins>
    c. <ins>User-defined datatype</ins>